Nafiu-Mubashir/budgetly/README.md

-Here’s a professional **README.md** file for your frontend project:

----

 # **Frontend Application for Budget and Transaction Management**

 This project is the frontend implementation of a **Budget and Transaction Management System**, allowing users to manage budgets, track transactions, view financial summaries, and perform other related tasks.